tm-a-t/telegram-bot-handbook/pages/book/index.md

 Additionally, we will explore corner cases and development tips.

 Another focus of this book is user experience.
-The book describes how to make bots easy to use and when common Telegram features have better alternatives.
+The book describes how to make bots easy to use and which Telegram features are more suitable in different cases.

-To sum up — Papercraft Book is my attempt to collect everything you need to learn but probably won't find in your library docs or API reference.
-I believe it to be the most comprehensive and practical guide on developing bots for Telegram.
+I believe the Papercraft Book to be the most comprehensive and practical guide on developing bots for Telegram.

 ## Table of contents